-Investment in human capital development is recognized as a vital activity for national competitiveness and prosperity in Taiwan both by individuals and society at large.
-Investment in education and training is as much a priority across the rest of society as it is for sectors related to STEM, vocational, and technical fields.
+Investment in human capital development is recognized as a vital activity for national competitiveness and prosperity in the ROC, both by individuals and the society at large.
+Investment in education and training is as much a priority across the rest of the society as it is for sectors related to STEM, vocational, and technical fields.
 These programs are typically well funded and tend to enjoy enthusiastic participation from their participants.
-Since 2014, twelve years of education have been available to all by law [35], but students enjoy a significant degree of choice within that period of compulsory education during which resources are available.
+Since 2014, twelve years of education has been available to all by law [34], but students enjoy a significant degree of choice within that period of compulsory education during which resources are available.
 As mentioned above, there are two tracks, vocational and comprehensive, that students can choose to take.
 Each of these tracks lead students to careers or additional educational opportunities and allows enough flexibility for students to change tracks at certain points.
-Students at comprehensive schools receive a broad, liberal arts-style education that prepares them for a four-year bachelor's program in university [36].
+Students at comprehensive schools receive a broad, liberal arts-style education that prepares them for a four-year bachelor's program in the university [35].

-Beyond the national primary and secondary education system, other programs and policies, such as the Youth Education and Employment Programs, were initiated to promote young Taiwanese people's opportunities to broaden their education to settings beyond the.
-One in particular allows students interested in pursuing a trade skill before entering higher education can apply for an education and employment savings account.
-Accepted applicants receive NT\$5,000 per month from the MOE and MOL each for up to three years while they learn a trade [37].
-Another program, the Intelligent Taiwan - Manpower Cultivation Project was implemented between 2009 and 2016 to improve equity in literacy and IT education, quality and access to vocational education, and cultivate a "world-class" higher education system [38].
+Beyond the national primary and secondary education system, other programs and policies, such as the Youth Education and Employment Programs, were initiated to promote young Taiwanese people's opportunities to broaden their education.
+One program, in particular, allows students interested in pursuing a trade skill before entering higher education to apply for an education and employment savings account.
+Accepted applicants receive NT\$5,000 per month from the MOE and the MOL each for up to three years while they learn a trade [36].
+Another program, the Intelligent Taiwan Manpower Cultivation Project was implemented between 2009 and 2016 to improve equity in literacy and IT education, ensure quality and access to vocational education, and cultivate a "world-class" higher education system [37].

 In order to attract and retain more talent, the NDC created the Contact Taiwan Program in 2015.
-The program created a recruitment services center with both a physical office and virtual platform, which connects foreign experts to employment in Taiwan and vice versa.
-The program also works to improve conditions for foreign talent working in Taiwan by advocating for the easing of some restrictions on foreigners and providing services to facilitate the transition to a long-term stay in Taiwan [39].
-Focusing primarily on highly qualified talent, the program mainly serves the biomedicine, tech, and defense industries [40].
+The program created a recruitment services center with both a physical office and virtual platform, which connects foreign experts to employment in the ROC and vice versa.
+The program also works to improve conditions for foreign talent working in the ROC by advocating for easing of some restrictions on foreigners and providing services to facilitate the transition to a long-term stay in the ROC [38].
+Focusing primarily on highly qualified talent, the program mainly serves the biomedicine, tech, and defense industries [39].
 The Taiwanese government also offers international higher education scholarship programs that attract students from all over the world to conduct their undergraduate and graduate studies in Taiwanese universities.
 These scholarships often include all university expenses as well as a generous monthly living stipend.
-Scholarships offered include the Huayu Mandarin Enrichment Scholarship, the MOFA Taiwan Scholarship, the MOE Taiwan Scholarship, the Academia Sinica Taiwan International Graduate Program, and TaiwanICDF international scholarships.
-Each program has its own goals and standards, but generally, all of them aim to improve cultural understanding and economic cooperation between Taiwan and partner countries [41] and contribute to human capital development in Taiwan through education in STEM and other fields.
+Scholarships offered include the Huayu Mandarin Enrichment Scholarship, the MOFA Taiwan Scholarship, the MOE Taiwan Scholarship, the Academia Sinica Taiwan International Graduate Program, and Taiwan ICDF international scholarships.
+Each program has its own goals and standards, but generally, all of them aim to improve cultural understanding and economic cooperation between the ROC and partner countries [40] and contribute to human capital development in the ROC through education in STEM and other fields.